Inside the brewing fight over the SEC’s ESG enforcement

 The company revealed nothing about the ongoing California investigation when it filed its annual report with the SEC in February 2021.
 It did, however, regale investors with upbeat information about participation rates in its company-wide employee surveys, which in the company’s view illustrated “our collective commitment that Activision Blizzard remains a great place to work.”
 Activision, the document said, was committed to a culture “where everyone thrives.”
 Like other public companies, Activision had included the human capital report in the wake of a new SEC rule that required companies to describe their human capital resources “to the extent the disclosure is material to an understanding of the business as a whole.”

-Leaving out information about a state investigation while touting its inclusion efforts puts the company at risk of breaking disclosure rules, said Benjamin Edwards, a professor of securities law at the University of Nevada, Las Vegas’ Boyd School of Law.
+Leaving out information about a state investigation while touting its inclusion efforts puts the company at risk of breaking disclosure rules, said Benjamin Edwards, a professor of securities law at the University of Nevada, Las Vegas’s Boyd School of Law.
 The SEC is putting pressure on public companies “to make sure that their behavior behind closed doors matches what they tell the public,” Edwards said.

 On October 28, Activision announced new initiatives that included waiving mandatory arbitration of sexual harassment and discrimination claims and devoting $250 million to “accelerate opportunities for diverse talent.”
 The CEO said he was reducing his compensation to $62,500 and declining bonuses and equity to “ensure that every available resource” was being used in the service of workplace excellence.